Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Introduction

 \begin{theorem}\cite[follows from Proposition 7.7]{basechangesseptic} Let $E/\Q$ be a rational elliptic curve, and let $K/\Q$ be a septic extension.
 Then $E(K)_{tors}$ is isomorphic to one of the $15$ groups from \Cref{mazur}. \end{theorem}

-\begin{remark} In fact, Gužvić proved in \cite[Theorem 5.1.2]{guzvic2021torsion} that elliptic curves with rational $j$-invariant over an odd prime degree number field have the same list of possible torsion subgroups as base changes of rational elliptic curves.
+\begin{remark} Gužvić proved in \cite[Theorem 5.1.2]{guzvic2021torsion} that elliptic curves with rational $j$-invariant over an odd prime degree number field have the same list of possible torsion subgroups as base changes of rational elliptic curves.

 Over quadratic number fields, there is one exception.
-Namely, the group $\Z/13\Z$ appears among torsion subgroups of elliptic curves with rational $j$-invariant, and does not appear among torsion subgroups of rational elliptic curves. \end{remark}
+Namely, the group $\Z/13\Z$ appears among torsion subgroups of elliptic curves with rational $j$-invariant, and does not appear among torsion subgroups of rational elliptic curves.
+For example, consider the elliptic curve \hyperlink{https://www.lmfdb.org/EllipticCurve/2.2.17.1/100.1/e/2}{100.1-e2} from the LMFDB. \end{remark}

 The main results of this article are the following.

 \begin{theorem} Let $K/\Q$ be a cubic extension and let $E/K$ be a $\Q$-curve.
 Then $E(K)_{tors}$ is isomorphic to one of the $20$ groups appearing in \Cref{basechanges}. \end{theorem}